-Wolfspeed Designs a Compact PA Solution Using Novel GaN Process and NI AWR Software
+Wolfspeed Designs a Compact PA Solution Using Novel GaN Process and AWR Software

 Wolfspeed, a Cree company, a provider of silicon carbide (SiC) and gallium nitride (GaN) power and RF solutions, is the leader in wide bandgap semiconductor technology, Wolfspeed partners with the world’s designers to build a new future of faster, smaller, lighter, and more powerful electronic systems.

 Modern electronic warfare (EW) and battlefield awareness require reliable, high-output-power, high-efficiency, and large-bandwidth power amplifier (PA) solutions.
 Wolfspeed selected the 0.25 µm process for its benefits of 6 W/mm power density, >120 V breakdown, and 28 V operation that deliver the highest power gain possible from a single-stage RF device.